demonsters/raincheck/README.md

 ```

-Each time the state changes the function passed into doWhen will be called.
+Each time the state changes the function passed into `doWhen` will be called.
 The state will be passed in as the first argument of this function.
+It does a shallow equal to prevent calls when the state didn't changed.

-To narrow down the state, you can use the `map()` function.
-It does a shallow equal and prevent calls when they don’t change (like `mapStateToProps` in the `connect()` from `react-redux`):
+To narrow down the state, to prevent the function from being called when unrelated state changed, you can use the `map()` function,
+it works a bit like the first argument (`mapStateToProps`) in the `connect()` from `react-redux`:

 ```javascript